9515391831/AI/README.md

 Artificial intelligence (AI) refers to the simulation of human intelligence in machines that are programmed to think like humans and mimic their actions.

 The term may also be applied to any machine that exhibits traits associated with a human mind such as learning and problem-solving.

+# Machine learning

+Machine Learning is the field of study that gives computers the capability to learn without being explicitly programmed.